jcolag/entropy-arbitrage/2025-08-11-long-count.md

 [^1]: The first-thing-in-the-morning typing speed, plus walking speed throughout the day, generally looks like a quick-and-dirty proxy for sleep quality.

 That script *also* previously kicked off the proofreading cycle for the day's blog post.
 But since I no longer work on the blog from that machine, a bunch of JSON blobs indicating possible typos doesn't help over there.
-Instead, that kick-off needs to happen on "this" machine---I gesture to the laptop immediately in front of me, as if anybody can see that action now, let alone after the post goes out---and if I want it to happen without my needing to remember it, then it should happen in a [cron](https://en.wikipedia.org/wiki/Cron) job.
+Instead, that kick-off needs to happen on "this" machine---I gesture to the laptop immediately in front of me, as if anybody can see that action now, let alone after the post goes out---and if I want it to happen without my needing to remember it, then it should happen in a {% wiki Cron|cron|en %} job.

 All the way around that explanation, to say that the script needed some changes to run without a full Linux environment set up for it, such as making sure that the right version of [Node.js](https://nodejs.org/en) gets used for the relevant scripts.
 Along the way, it also does some quick checking to make sure that files exist before acting on them, so that I don't need to worry about what to do about errors.